clyau/maicChecks/index.md

 ## Version history

+### Version 0.2.0

 **_CURRENT:_ Version 0.2.0** was released on CRAN on 3 March, 2025.
 The following method is added:

 -   [Exact matching](#exact-matching) by maximizing effective sample size (ESS) for comparing two studies both with patient level data ([Glimm and Yau (2025)](#reference))

+### Version 0.1.2

-Initial **Version 0.1.2** was released on CRAN on 4 January, 2022.
+Initial **version 0.1.2** was released on CRAN on 4 January, 2022.
 It implements the following methods:

 -   Matching-adjusted indirect comparison ([MAIC]) for comparing study with patient level data to study with only aggregated data ([Signorovitch (2010)](#reference))
 -   Exact matching by maximizing effective sample size (ESS) for comparing study with patient level data to study with only aggregated data ([Glimm and Yau (2022)](#reference))
 -   Various checks to assess feasibility of conducting the above two methods ([Glimm and Yau (2022)](#reference))

+All functionalities in the initial version are retained in the current version 0.2.0.

 ## Overview